canonical/ubuntu-packaging-guide/index.rst

 The guide is split up into two sections:

 * A list of articles based on tasks, things you want to get done.
-* A set of :doc:`knowledge base</knowledge-base>` articles that dig deeper into specific bits of our tools and workflows.
+* A set of articles that dig deeper into specific bits of our tools and workflows.

 Articles
 --------